Massive quantum superpositions using magneto-mechanics: Appendix D: Demagnetization effect of superconductors

 Comparing equation \ref{eq:AC21} and \ref{eq:AC25}, we can see that the trap stiffness $k_{\mathrm{z}} \sim 1.625~\overline{k}_{\mathrm{z}}$, the equilibrium position $\delta_{\mathrm{eq}} \sim \overline{\delta}_{\mathrm{eq}}/1.625$, and the trap frequency $\omega_{\mathrm{z}} \sim 1.27~\overline{\omega}_{\mathrm{z}}$.

 To validate this analytical method, we also built a COMSOL model with the same geometry as that in the above analysis (Figure \ref{fig:AC1}), except for magnet spheres instead of magnetic dipoles.
 The magnetic field of a magnet sphere with flux density $Br_{magnet}$ and volume $V_{magnet}$ is identical to that of a magnetic dipole with moment $m=\frac{1}{\mu_{0}}Br_{magnet}V_{magnet}$, so that would not affect the result.
 In the model, we took the SC sphere radius $\gamma=100\ \mu m$, magnet spheres radius $R_{magnet}=1000\ \mu m$, the distance between two magnets $d=4000\ \mu m$, magnet flux density $Br_{magnet}=1\ T$.
-In the COMSOL simulation, the backaction of the superconductor to the magnetic field used to trap it is well considered.
-We get the vertical trap stiffness $k_{z\_COMSOL}= 0.32\ N/m$, which agrees well with $k_{z}=0.34\ N/m$ from the above backaction effect involved analytical method using the same parameters.
-Considering $k_{z} \sim 1.625~\overline{k}_{z}$, we can then conclude that the backaction effect of a superconductor in a trapping magnetic field is significant and it would change the vertical trap stiffness by $62.5\%$ in this case.
+In the COMSOL simulation, the { demagnetizing field} of the superconductor to the magnetic field used to trap it is well considered.
+We get the vertical trap stiffness $k_{z\_COMSOL}= 0.32\ N/m$, which agrees well with $k_{z}=0.34\ N/m$ from the above { demagnetizing field} involved analytical method using the same parameters.
+Considering $k_{z} \sim 1.625~\overline{k}_{z}$, we can then conclude that the { demagnetizing field} of a superconductor in a trapping magnetic field is significant and it would change the vertical trap stiffness by $62.5\%$ in this case.